 I usually tried to look for the salons with the best reviews on Google and then went from there.
 If you leave your massage disappointed it wasn’t like your masseuse back home – remember how much you paid for it and move on.

 If you’re on your honeymoon or looking for a romantic thing to do in Bali try upgrading to a more reputable spa for a couples massage.
 There is a huge difference between a cheap massage in Bali and a proper one in a spa.
 Sure, it may cost more but you will get better service, cleaner facilities, and an all around more enjoyable experience.

 Sanur is a seaside town in the southeast of the island, just a 20-minute taxi ride from the Ngurah Rai International Airport.
-Its main street, Jalan Danau Tamblingan, has lots of shops for car and bike rentals.
-However, this place is a great one to simply walk as distances are usually short, the streets are quiet, and Sanur has a great beachfront path which goes along the coast, crossing the whole town.
+Its main street, Jalan Danau Tamblingan, has many car and bike rental shops.
+However, this place is a great one to simply walk as distances are usually short, the streets are quiet, and Sanur has a great beachfront path that goes along the coast, crossing the whole town.

 This beach offers shallow waters where jukung fishing boats rest and the aforementioned paved cycling path.
 Whether you are a morning person or not it will be well worth it to suffer an early rise to admire sunrise at this spot, one of our favorites in Indonesia.

 Sanur beach is usually quiet at sunrise, and definitely quieter than other beaches like Kuta or Padang Padang.
 You’ll likely have all the beach to yourself plus a few other locals and sunrise fanatics.

 Other than to enjoy the beach, people visit this destination to engage in yoga and meditation retreats, cooking classes, walking around its day and night markets, diving, shopping, and witnessing the yearly Sanur International Kite Festival at Padang Galak beach.